applepudding/applbot-CDTracker/README.md

 # applbot-CDTracker
-Advanced Combat Tracker Plugin for FFXIV, a cooldown timer tracker.
+ACT Plugin for FFXIV, a simple cooldown timer tracker.

 Please put the folder inside your ACT folder!